zeljkoobrenovic/grounded-architecture/_posts/2022-12-10-appendix-scapegoats.md

 ## To Probe Further

 * [Scapegoats at Work Taking the Bull's-Eye Off Your Back](https://www.bloomsbury.com/us/scapegoats-at-work-9780313072086/), by John M. Dyckman and Joseph A. Cutler, 2003

+* [Enterprise Architecture as a Scapegoat for Difficulties in Public Sector Organizational Transformation](https://aisel.aisnet.org/icis2018/governance/Presentations/7/), by Maija Ylinen and Samuli Pekkola, Proceedings of International Conference on Information systems (ICIS), 2018

 <br>
 ## Questions to Consider